net-lisias-kspu/ContractConfigurator/Parameters.md

         location = Space

         // (Optional) Specifies the experiment to be run, can be any valid
         // experiment in stock KSP or added by mods.
+This can be specified
+        // multiple times.
 The stock list is:
         //    asteroidSample
         //    crewReport
         //    evaReport